Reidmcc/rockfish/README.md

 5. Run Rockfish's `build.sh` from the main Rockfish repo directory `./scripts/build.sh`
 6. You should now have a `bin` folder in your repository with an executable: `rockfish`

-### Acknowledgments
+#### Acknowledgments

-Rockfish is largely built from [Kelp](https://github.com/interstellar/kelp) components and would not be possible without them.
+Rockfish uses many [Kelp](https://github.com/interstellar/kelp) components and would not be possible without them.
 Real rockfish live in [kelp forests](https://en.wikipedia.org/wiki/Kelp_forest); hence the name.

+Logo image based on: _[Tiger Rockfish](https://commons.wikimedia.org/wiki/File:Tiger_rockfish_Joseph_R._Tomelleri.JPG).
+Joseph R. Tomelleri,  NOAA Professional Paper NMFS 18-Fishes of the Salish Sea: a compilation and distributional analysis.
+National Marine Fisheries Service (September 2015). doi:10.7755/PP.18_

 #### Disclaimer